 10 Fascinating Facts I Wish I Knew Before Booking a Disney Vacation Club Rental

 By far, this is the best part of booking a Disney Vacation Club Rental!
-Before we had Disney Vacation Club, we booked a DVC Rentals.
-We booked a studio at Beach Club Villas for $184 a night and the regular price was over $420 – Another amazing place you can save a ton of money on rooms besides Disneyland & Disney World is Disney’s resorts in Hawaii, and it is an incredible value.
+Before we had Disney Vacation Club, we booked a Disney Vacation Club Rental.
+We rented DVC points and booked a studio at Beach Club Villas for $184 a night when the regular price was over $420.
+Another amazing place you can save a ton of money on rooms besides Disneyland & Disney World is Disney’s resorts in Hawaii, Disney’s Hilton Head Island Resort and Disney’s Vero Beach Resort.
+Booking by renting points at these resorts is an incredible value.
 See how much you could save by renting points by clicking here or clicking the banner below.

 2) Deluxe Resorts Only